Razzies Reverse Course on Bruce Willis Award Amid Cognitive Diagnosis

 The Razzies created a special category this year dedicated solely to the deluge of Willis films.
 But the organizers explained in a pair of tweets earlier this week they didn’t know he suffered from the condition when they created the special category and dishonored him with the award Saturday.

 “As we recently mentioned in a Vulture Interview, extenuating circumstances also apply to Shelley Duvall in The Shining.
 We have since discovered that Duvall’s performance was impacted by Stanley Kubrick’s treatment of her throughout the production.
-We would like to take this opportunity to rescind that nomination as well,” the statement read.
+We would like to take this opportunity to rescind that nomination as well.”

 The YouTube channel Red Letter Media, famous for their parodic Star Wars prequel film reviews, also recognized what they called the “Bruce Willis Fake Movie Factory” in a video they made on Feb.
 5. The next day, on Feb.
 6, the Razzies announced the special category also nodding to Willis’ high volume of low quality films.